 Does Union County NC give 50 50 custody?

 Although Union County and Mecklenburg County are right next to each other and they follow the same “best interest” standard under NC Statute the law is applied very differently.
-Union County Judges rarely award 50/50 custody.
-That is not to say they never award 50/50 custody, but it is certainly not the norm.
+Generally speaking Union County Judges do not view 50/50 custody as the baseline default.
+That is not to say they never award 50/50 custody, but it is certainly not the presumption.
 Instead often one parent is awarded primary physical custody and the other parent is granted visitation every other weekend and dinner on their off week.
 Often the non-custodial parent is lucky just to get 3 overnights every other week and more than 3 weeks each summer.
 As the father often ends up as the non-custodial parent this has led to fathers rights advocacy groups attempting to push for a presumption of joint physical custody.